A complete Zendesk system overview for 2026

 Zendesk Suite plans

-Here’s a quick look at the different tiers, with prices based on paying for a full year upfront.
+Here’s a quick look at the different tiers, with prices based on annual billing.

 Is Zendesk the right fit?
-Key limitations and a modern alternative
+Key considerations and a modern alternative

 The modern alternative: Enhancing Zendesk with an AI layer

-eesel AI is perfect for this.
-It plugs directly into Zendesk with a single click and works with what you already have, so there's no disruption to your team.
+eesel AI is a fantastic tool for this.
+It plugs directly into Zendesk with a single click, allowing you to enhance your support capabilities without any disruption to your established workflows.

 Making the right choice for your support system